Burkitt Lymphoma in Children

 Part

-of diagnosing cancer is called staging.
-Staging is the process of seeing if the cancer
+before treatment.
+Staging is the process of seeing if the cancer has spread, and where

-has spread, and where it has spread.
+it has spread.
 Staging also helps to decide on the best treatment.
+There are different

-is cancer that has spread to parts of the body that are not part of the lymphatic
+spread to parts of the body that are not part of the lymphatic system.
+Talk with your

-system.
-Talk with your child's healthcare provider about the stage of your child's
+child's healthcare provider about the stage of your child's cancer and what it means.

 Treatment